fwang2/pcircle/README.md

 and judicious integration of C/C++ code for performance gains.
 Currently, it has the following dependencies:

+- `Python 2.7.x` - it is not Python3 compatible, yet.
 - `mpi4py` - wraps the MPI library
 - `xattr` - wraps the libattr library
 - `cffi` - python interface to `libffi`